MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ```

 ### Enums
-The CodePush API includes the following "enum" objects which can be used to customize the update experience, and are available globally off of the `window` object:
+The CodePush API includes the following "enum" objects that can be used to customize the update experience, and are available globally off of the `window` object:

 #### InstallMode
 This enum specified when you want an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
 It includes the following values: